MartinPankraz/DesignStudioSDK-Components/README.md

 Please note that you will need at least SAP Design Studio 1.4 to use my custom data source.

+<b>OpenStreetMap Requirejs example</b>

+This OpenStreetMap implementation shows how to integrate external libraries into DesignStudio SDK extensions using Requirejs.
+See also my blog entry on SCN:

 Installation
 ------------
 - Download DesignStudioSDKComponentsPack_14.zip (only DS 1.4+)